qiutang98/flower/readme.md

 ​	Just download the project, all dependency here is ready.

-​	bistro asset can download here: https://drive.google.com/file/d/14dXqpqvnRHF8gRtfPVgDACDAH1UQmXni/view?usp=sharing
+​	Some mesh art asset can download here: https://drive.google.com/file/d/14dXqpqvnRHF8gRtfPVgDACDAH1UQmXni/view?usp=sharing

-​	and unzip data to **Install/Project/**
+​	and unzip then import mesh.
+It need some time to cook asset.

-​	Set editor as start project. then click play.

 **NOTE: When first time run, engine need some time to bake raw media asset to engine bin asset, so need a long time baking. but next time open the engine, it work very fast.**